gary-archer/oauth.websample.final/README.md

 - The SPA implements OpenID Connect in an API driven manner using Curity's [Token Handler Pattern](https://github.com/curityio/web-oauth-via-bff).
 - This combines strongest browser security with all of the benefits of an SPA architecture.

-## Instructions

-- See the [Final SPA Overview](https://authguidance.com/2019/04/07/local-ui-setup) for a summary of behaviour
-- See the [Final SPA Instructions](https://authguidance.com/2019/04/08/how-to-run-the-react-js-spa) for details on the setup

 ## Quick Start

 Ensure that Node.js is installed, then run the following script from a macOS terminal or from Git Bash on Windows: